Quality first

 That metric is Beta ().

 If diversification is how you build your "financial ship," then Beta is the forecast of how violently it will rock on the waves.
-A Stress Test is the inspection that ensures your ship won't sink at the first sign of a storm.
+A portfolio stress test is the inspection that helps you see whether your ship can survive the first serious storm.

 Beta measures your portfolio's sensitivity to the broader market movements (usually the S&P 500).